Thomas-Longworth/PP3-Tic-Tac-Toe/README.md

 ## Unsolved bugs
 - I was trying to figure out a way to declare the game a draw but I ran out of time to solve this problem.
-- When the player doesnt play an interger, the program crashes
+- When the player doesnt play an integer, the program crashes sometimes.

 # Deployment